Achilles tendinopathy, what you need to know

 These studies put patches of glyceryl trinitrate on the sore area of the Achilles tendon.
 The thought was that these would help with the nitric oxide, which is essential to achieve normal healing.

-One of the studies used eccentric exercises (see a pattern here), plus patches, either gylceryl trinitrate or placebo.
+One of the studies used eccentric exercises (see a pattern here? everything is compared to eccentric exercises), plus patches, either gylceryl trinitrate or placebo.
 After 6 months, there was a significant decrease in pain with activity, with the gylceryl trinitrate patch group compared to the eccentric exercise and placebo group.

 The other study was the exact same, eccentric exercises and either gylceryl trinitrate vs. placebo.
 At 6 months, both groups were significantly decreased but the average scores between the groups were close to being equal (no significant difference).